What is an anal fissure?

 What causes an anal fissure?

-bowel movements inflammatory bowel disease (IBD), such as Crohn’s disease
+- Altered bowel movements in inflammatory bowel disease (IBD), such as Crohn’s disease

 How is an anal fissure diagnosed?